Frequently Asked Questions

 What

-• LMU is undertaking an effort to move the competitive positioning of pay for faculty and staff from the market 50th percentile (median) to the market 75th percentile.
+• LMU is undertaking an effort to move the competitive positioning of salary ranges for faculty and staff from the market 50th percentile (median) to the market 75th percentile.
 This is a higher position relative to others in the market related to pay.

 • One factor that goes into the compensation decision-making process is the competitive market position for pay.
 In other words, it’s about how we want to compare to other employers in the market.
-With this initiative, LMU is implementing salary ranges (described later in the FAQs) that will be anchored around the market 75th percentile as the midpoint of the range, versus the market 50th percentile (median).
+With this initiative, LMU is implementing salary ranges (described later in the FAQs) that will be anchored around the market 75th percentile, versus the market 50th percentile.
 This higher market position will mean a higher pay opportunity for faculty and staff going forward.

 Why

-• LMU has historically targeted the market 50th percentile (median) for both faculty and staff compensation.
+• LMU has historically targeted the market 50th percentile for both faculty and staff compensation.
 This is typically where most organizations position their pay.
 However, LMU has decided to target a higher percentile in the market going forward to ensure our ability to attract and retain talent to support the university in our overall goals and ambitions.
 This higher targeted position, in combination with LMU’s full faculty and staff experience, which is aligned with our mission, will make us a stronger competitor for talent in the market.
+LMU will utilize the salary range to pay around the 75th percentile based on experience, competencies, contributions and performance.

 Who

-• We are currently addressing tenure-line faculty positions, and later this summer, we will begin addressing staff positions.
-Term and part-time (Non-Tenure Track) faculty will be addressed in Year 2 (2025) of our multi-year strategy.
+• We completed our Year 1 review of tenure-line faculty positions, and staff positions will be addressed as of Sept.
+29. Term and part-time (Non-Tenure Track) faculty will be addressed in Year 2 (2025) of our multi-year strategy.
+Please note that tenure-line faculty and staff positions will continue to be reviewed in Year 2 and beyond.

 • Not every LMU staff or faculty member will see a market adjustment in 2024, but many will.
 As an institution, we are using the budget this year to target those whose pay is lowest in the new salary ranges to determine market adjustments.
 As noted earlier, this is a multi-year process.
-In the upcoming years, faculty and staff may receive further pay adjustments, including market adjustments in 2024, to align their pay within range.
+In the upcoming years, faculty and staff may receive further pay adjustments, including market adjustments in 2024 and beyond, to align their pay within their new range.

 How